 So, one morning back in 2007 I come to the office, switch on my PC and start up Outlook as usual, sipping my morning coffee when my eyes catch a mail without subject from Dave M. Strange, I thought.
 I click…

 The preview window filled with a screenshot, no text just an image.
 In the center of that image was a dwarf and the name tag read “Ipfelkofer Ironkeg“.
 I looked at the screen bewildered.
 What was this?
 A joke?
 A tease?
-I remember, I felt giddy with excitement, even though it was an Alliance NPC and I played Horde. 🙂 I immediately went on to the test servers and lo and behold, I found a dwarf with my name…
+I remember, I felt giddy with excitement, even though it was an Alliance NPC and I played Horde.
+I immediately went on to the test servers and lo and behold, there was a dwarf with my name…

 It gets even better!
 In 2008 the Gamer’s Edition of the Guinness Book of World Records named the Brewfest the world’s largest virtual beerfest!
-How cool is that?
+Say what?

-The Brewfest will start again September 20th, if you play WoW, drop by and say Hi!
-Maybe you can catch one them elusive Wolpertingers!
+The Brewfest will start again September 20th, if you play WoW, maybe you can catch one them elusive Wolpertingers!